About

 2003

 Through domestic abuse, rain, heat, cold, and tropical storm, I was obedient to that calling.
-I never missed a Sunday for any reason.
-There were always those waiting for me to arrive, and the anointing was strong as I fed their bodies natural food and their souls the Word of God.
+I never missed a street meeting for any reason.
+There were always those waiting for me to arrive, and the anointing was strong as I fed their bodies natural food and their souls the living and powerful Word of God.
 And there was always music.
 My, how the lord ministered through my songs and that second-hand guitar.

 The ministry bore fruit.

-I watched sin-hardened, homeless, addicts begin to hunger for God, and for something better than the hopeless life they were living.
+I watched sin-hardened addicts begin to hunger for God and for something better than the hopeless life they lived.

 Mid-2000's